USS Missouri (BB-63): Protection

 The internal waterline armor belt of the Iowa-class ships is 12.1 in thick and has a height of 10 ft 6 in.
 Below it is a strake of Class B homogeneous armor plate that tapers in thickness from 12.1 inches at the top to 1.62 in at the bottom and is 28 ft high.
 The two strakes of armor are inclined outwards at the top 19 degrees to improve the armor's resistance to horizontal fire.
-In general the vertical armor plates are made from Class A cemented armor and the horizontal armor from Class B or Special treatment steel (STS).
+In general the vertical armor plates are made from Class A cemented armor and the horizontal armor from Class B or special treatment steel (STS).
 The belt armor extends to the two transverse bulkheads fore and aft of the main-gun barbettes, forming the armored citadel.
 Part of the lower armor belt extends aft from the rear bulkhead to protect the ships' steering gear.
 Its maximum thickness ranges from 13 to 13.5 in at the top and the plates taper to 5 inches at the bottom.
 Unlike the Iowa and New Jersey, the armor plates in the forward transverse bulkhead in Missouri and Wisconsin have a maximum thickness of 14.5 in at the top that tapers to 11.7 in.
-The aft bulkhead is a consistent 14.5 inches in thickness, but does not go below the lower belt extension.
+The aft bulkhead is a consistent 14.5 inches in thickness, but does not go below the lower belt extension due it meeting the armored third deck protecting the shafts and steering gears; the steering gear is closed by another 14.5-inch aft bulkhead.